 Psychology Society

 During your stay, you may wish to become involved with the student body and get to know your fellow students better.
 For Psychology students a good way to do this is through the student-led Psychology Society.
 The Psychology Society organises various events throughout the academic year that you would be more than welcome to attend.
-Announcements about upcoming Psychology Society events are sent to students via myPlace but if you would like to be put in touch with Psychology Society members, please see Kellyanne.
+Announcements about upcoming Psychology Society events are sent to students via MyPlace but if you would like to be put in touch with Psychology Society members, please see Kellyanne.